Soli Deo Gloria

 Jennifer Atwell

-Jennifer Atwell is the Regents art teacher as well as an administrative assistant for the Logic & Rhetoric School.
-She holds a Bachelor of Arts in Sociology and a minor in Art from Carson-Newman College in Jefferson City, Tennessee.
+Jennifer Atwell is the art teacher at Regents School.
+She holds a Bachelor of Arts in Sociology with a minor in Art from Carson-Newman College in Jefferson City, Tennessee.
 Additionally, Mrs. Atwell attended California State University Stanislaus in Turlock for Special Education studies.
-Mrs. Atwell taught as a special education teacher for three years in Northern Virginia and for two years in Modesto, California.
-Mrs. Atwell is a native of Charlottesville where she currently lives with her husband, Chris, and their three daughters.
-They enjoy sports, traveling, and being outdoors.
+Prior to returning to Charlottesville, Mrs. Atwell taught special education for three years in Northern Virginia and for two years in Modesto, California.
+She leads the Art Club and coaches intramural sports such as soccer and pickleball.
+Mrs. Atwell is a native of Charlottesville, and she enjoys spending time with her three daughters, sports, and being outdoors.

 Jennifer Bryant

-Jennifer Bryant is a first grade teacher at Regents.
+Jennifer Bryant is a first grade teacher at Regents School.
 Mrs. Bryant earned a Bachelor of Science Degree in Elementary Education with a concentration in Special Education and Social Science from Radford University.
 She also holds a Master of Science in Reading and Reading Specialist certification from Radford University.
-Mrs. Bryant has been a teacher for more than twelve years and has experience teaching first, fourth, and fifth grade as well as experience as a Kindergarten Reading Specialist.
+Additionally, Mrs. Bryant earned a teaching certification in classical Christian education from the Association of Classical Christian School.
+Mrs. Bryant has been a teacher for nearly fifteen years and has experience teaching first, fourth, and fifth grade as well as experience as a kindergarten reading specialist.
 Mrs. Bryant enjoys spending time with her husband and their two children.
 Their favorite pastimes include camping, hiking, gardening, and other outdoor activities.

 Johnnie-Ann Campbell

-Johnnie-Ann Campbell is the K-12 Director of Curriculum and Instruction as well as Grammar School Principal at Regents.
-Miss Campbell earned a Bachelor of Arts in English from The Baptist College of Florida.
-Additionally, she holds a Master of Education in Curriculum and Instruction with a concentration in Christian Schools from Regent University in Virginia Beach, Virginia.
+Miss Campbell holds a Bachelor of Arts in English from the Baptist University of Florida and a Master of Education in Curriculum and Instruction with a concentration in Christian Schools from Regent University.
+She also earned a Master Certification in classical Christian education from The Association of Classical Christian Schools (ACCS).

 Sara Daniel